-Giving to othersSomeone asked me why I’m always promoting some charity or cause on social media.
+Someone asked me why I’m always promoting some charity or cause on social media.
 The reason is because there is SO much need out there, and SO few people giving to others.
 When we become overly focused on our own issues, it becomes difficult to see the needs of others.

-I have found that money can indeed buy happiness; as long as you spend it on others.
 Let me encourage you to see giving to others as a great way to invest the resources GOD has given you.

 Be Thankful

 Take a minute to realize how blessed you are.
-If you are reading this, you are better off than most of the world because you can read, and since you have a computer to read it on, you are obviously rich!.
+If you are reading this, you are better off than most of the world because you can read, you have a computer, you are doing pretty well compared to most of the world.
 A thankful heart allows us to give without expecting something back, or without questioning the need.
 The simplest example is when you see someone asking for money at the stop light.
 Do you look at him and say “that guy is dressed too nice to really be broke, and why is he smoking if he’s so broke, and who can afford to have a dog when they are broke.”
 (These are quotes I’ve actually heard people say).
-Instead say to yourself, thank you GOD that my life is so good that I never even THINK about standing on a corner and asking for money.
-Then give the guy a few dollars and drive on knowing you have a full tank of gas and you’re late to eat a $20 lunch.

-daniel RobyOne of the benefits of caring for others is that it makes our own situation seem better by comparison.
-When Daniel Roby shares stories about the homeless people who are cared for by the Austin Street Center, I look at my family and home that GOD has given me and I say “Thank you Lord!” (click this logo to learn more about the great work Daniel and his team are doing.)
+One of the benefits of caring for others is that it makes our own situation seem better by comparison.
+When Daniel Roby shares stories about the homeless people who are cared for by the Austin Street Center, I look at my family and home that GOD has given me and I say “Thank you Lord!”

 When I hear of a woman who chose to abort her baby because she felt there was no other option, I think of the work Involved for Life is doing in Dallas, and I remember my Mom who already had four kids and an abusive husband the day she found out she was pregnant with me, and still chose to let me live.
-(Thank you Mom!)
-By the way, I’m hosting a table again this year for their annual fundraiser so join me if you want to learn more.
-(Click here for info)

 When you stop to realize just how great your life is, how awful it could be, and the opportunities that are before you, how can you NOT be motivated to give to others?

-Someone Was There For YOU
+Someone Was There For You

 Many people feel that the success they have in life was because of their own hard work and that no one gave them a hand out on the way up.
 This is true for many of the leaders I meet here in DFW, and it has been their passion and dedication that lead to their success.
-However the reality is that you had to have SOMEONE who followed you, SOMEONE who believed in you, SOMEONE who trusted you, SOMEONE who put up with you (ouch!), and SOMEONE who was loyal to you.
-No one can ever reach their full potential without the help and support of others.
+However the reality is that you had to have someone who followed you, someone who believed in you, someone who trusted you, someone who put up with you (ouch!), and someone who was loyal to you.

-ALL OF US have achieved enough success in our business and personal life that we can invest this back into others.
+All of us have achieved enough success in our business and personal life that we can invest this back into others.
 Whether you are the CEO or the Parking Garage Attendant, you are qualified to pour some of the resources back into others who will do the same for those that follow them.

 Give & Give Often